cardano-foundation/CIPs/CIP-0067/README.md

 ### Test Vectors

 Keys represent labels in `decimal` numbers.
-Values represent the entire label including brackets and checksum in `hex`:
+Values represent the entire label, including brackets and checksum in `hex`:

 ```yaml
 0     : 00000000